mikhailshilkov/azure-serverless-workshop/02-serverless/README.md

-# Deploying Serverless Applications with Azure Functions
+# Lab 2: Deploying Serverless Applications with Azure Functions

 In this lab, you will deploy a Azure Function Apps with HTTP-triggered serverless functions.